yagmurselin/yagmurselin/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-Hi, I'm Selin and I'm a fresh graduate computer engineer.
+I'm Selin and I'm a fresh graduate computer engineer.
 I've been working on React for a while then I decided to put my works in Github(better late than ever).

 Until two years ago I was just a student who tries to get better grades without any practise on-hand coding.
 Then I started my first internship program as a React-Native intern.
 That was the first interaction between me and Javascript and I've found it very interesting and entertaining.